Deyda/Evergreen-Script/README.md

 For Microsoft Edge this is the x64 msi file.

+Microsoft Edge is installed with the parameter that don't create icons.

+After installation disable Microsoft Edge scheduled tasks and set Citrix API Hooks in the registry.

 ### Microsoft Office 2019
 Line 1257 defines which package is downloaded (You can change the channel).